 On 13 October, Jerome Wilson will be speaking on the ‘Transforming the Regulatory Landscape’ main panel with other industry experts on how new technology will only reach its full potential, and flourish, if sophisticated legislative structures and regulatory frameworks are put in place to support their development.
 This session will provide insights into how Bermuda is striking the right balance between innovation and customer protection as a premier financial services jurisdiction.

-On 14 October, Jerome Wilson, Matthew Ebbs-Brewer and Kit Cunningham will be featured in a breakout session titled, ‘Digital Asset Business in Bermuda’.
+On 14 October, Jerome Wilson and Matthew Ebbs-Brewer will be featured in a breakout session titled, ‘Digital Asset Business in Bermuda’.
 They will provide an overview of the legal framework of DABA (Digital Asset Business Act) and speak to client Bittrex on their experience with Bermuda’s digital asset licensing process.

 Jerome Wilson said, “We are very pleased to continue to sponsor and support the Bermuda Tech Summit, now in its third year.
 Bermuda is leading the way in the formation of new Digital Assets with the most progressive ICO (initial coin offering) and digital assets legislation.
 Bermuda is becoming a global hub for blockchain and fintech with three types of digital asset business licenses, including a sandbox-type license for those looking to test their proof of concept, a modified license for a limited period and a full license for entities looking for something more long-term.
 We are here to support businesses at different stages and as market demands evolve locally and globally.”